How We Live Together

 Household Childcare Program

-The Household Childcare Program at Finding Camelot operates on a rotational schedule by individual, ensuring that responsibility is distributed fairly across all household members.
+The Household Childcare Program operates on a rotational schedule by individual.
+This ensures that responsibility is distributed fairly across all household members.

-This program is designed to provide age-appropriate guidance.
+This program is designed to provide age-appropriate guidance for all residence’s dependants.

 Direct Guidance (6 & Under)

-- The primary focus of the household childcare program is on the youngest dependents, ensuring they receive direct supervision and foundational teaching.
+- The primary focus of the household childcare program is on the youngest dependents

 Responsibility & Autonomy (7-12)

-- This age group has more household responsibilities and thus more freedom in how they spend their time.
+- This age group has more household responsibilities and thus more freedom and autonomy

 Independence Adjacent (13+)